openshift-labs/learn-katacoda/intro-openshift/getting-started/2explore-console.md

 The rest is optional and up to you.
 Be careful with all of that responsibility.

 After your project is created, you'll be taken to a screen where you can begin adding content to your project.

+## Task 2

+The breadcrumb at the top says **Add to Project** next to the name of your project, in this case **myproject**.
+Click on that now to take a look at more of the controls available to you.

+Notice the menu on the left.
+You're now currently on the **Overview** screen.
+The tools that you'll need for building and deploying your application can also be found here on the left, as well as setting access controls.

+Take a quick look around these, clicking on **Applications >**, **Builds >**, and **Resources >** to see more options.

+We'll get into those in future sections, but go ahead and explore to see what's possible!